 Table Tennis: Champions

 In table tennis, many players have redefined the game over the decades.
 Some have legacies and records that might never get broken.
-Talking about the last few decades, the world of table tennis has been completely dominated by Asian players, in particular, Chinese players.
+Talking about the last few decades of opponent wins, the world of table tennis has been completely dominated by Asian players, in particular, Chinese players.

 Ma Long, hailing from China, has won the last three World Table Tennis Championships, consecutively.
 He has a winning record against every player he has ever played against.
 Ma Long also has the longest unbeaten streak in the history of the game.